mleonova/Graphics-Part1-Skeleton/README.md

 Each joint possesses what we call "degrees of freedom."
 This refers to the various directions in which a joint can move within certain limits.
 For instance, some joints, like ball-and-socket joints, allow for free rotation in multiple directions, while others, like hinge joints, only allow movement along a single axis.

-These joints are organized hierarchically, meaning that the movement of a parent joint affects the movement of its child joints.
-This hierarchical structure ensures coordinated and realistic motion throughout the character or object.
+The hierarchical structure of the skeleton, where the movement of a parent joint influences the movement of its child joints, ensures that motion is coordinated and realistic across the character or object.
+In simpler terms, it means that when one joint moves, it affects the movement of the joints connected to it, creating a natural and harmonious animation.

 If we were to create a skeleton file for Olaf, the approximate hierarchy would look as follows:
 ![Skeleton diagram](Skeleton_diagram.png)